matheusenomoto/software_engineering/Systems Design/Microservices/building_microservices.md

 ## What is microservice

-Microservices are services that can be started independently of others and are designed in a domain-oriented way.
+Microservices are services that can be launched independently and are modeled based on a business domain.
+A service encapsulates a functionality and makes it accessible to other services across networks.

-Microservices are a type of Service-Oriented Architecture.
-It is a technology-independent architecture and, from an external point of view, is treated as a black box.
+Microservices is a type of service-oriented architecture, with a clear definition of how service boundaries should be drawn.
+It is a technology-independent architecture.

 <img width="1054" height="755" alt="microservice_example_01" src="https://github.com/user-attachments/assets/b72b09c3-2996-4047-bdc2-5734cf6edca1" />